fmaste/Haskell/README.md

 Also [this video](https://www.youtube.com/watch?v=re96UgMk6GQ) from 2017 where [Symon Peyton Jones](https://www.microsoft.com/en-us/research/people/simonpj/) discusses Haskell’s birth and evolution

-And this short post full of irony: [A Brief, Incomplete, and Mostly Wrong History of Programming Languages](https://james-iry.blogspot.com/2009/05/brief-incomplete-and-mostly-wrong.html).

-`1990 - A committee formed by Simon Peyton-Jones, Paul Hudak, Philip Wadler, Ashton Kutcher, and People for the Ethical Treatment of Animals creates Haskell, a pure, non-strict, functional language.
-Haskell gets some resistance due to the complexity of using monads to control side effects.
-Wadler tries to appease critics by explaining that "a monad is a monoid in the category of endofunctors, what's the problem?"`

 #### Inception

 In a meeting held at the conference on Functional Programming Languages and Computer Architecture (FPCA ’87) in Portland, Oregon in September of 1987, it was decided that a committee should be formed to design a much needed common language for a ***purely functional programming languages***